alanrogers/legofit/src/README.md

   counts.
 * @ref legosim "legosim" predicts site pattern counts from assumptions about population history.
-* @ref legotree "legotree.py" makes a graph from a .lgo file.
 * @ref ms2sim "ms2sim" reads the output of the [ms][] coalescent simulator and rewrites it in "sim" format, which can be piped to
   @ref simpat "simpat" to tabulate site pattern frequencies.